macchina/docs/m2/build-something/projects/involved.md

 #### A more advanced cellular project

-The next step is to replace the commands coming from your computer with commands directly from M2!
+The next step is to replace the commands coming from your computer with commands directly from M2.
 In other words, the processor on M2 will communicate with the modem without intervention.
 Let's do a more advanced project!

+To be continued...

+## M2RET

+To be continued...

+## Blynk

 To be continued...